aishwaryapirankar/aishwaryapirankar/README.md

 ### `:: ABOUT ::`

-> "My 'Flow State' is finding the balance between reading complex research papers and debugging production code."
+> "My 'Flow State' is finding the balance between reading documentation and debugging code."

 I live at the intersection of **AI Research** and **Full Stack Engineering**.
 I thrive on the challenge of building applications.
 I am a Master’s graduate in **AI & ML Ops** [NMIMS University] with a passion for building autonomous **Agentic AI systems** and **RAG architectures**.